dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

   -job aggregate_stat -line_type MPR -out_line_type CNT \
   -by FCST_VAR,FCST_LEV

 In this example, rather than passing the MPR output lines from Point-Stat directly into Stat-Analysis (which is the typical approach), the read_ascii_mpr.py Python embedding script reads that file and passes the data to Stat-Analysis.
 The aggregate_stat job is defined on the command line and CNT statistics are derived from the MPR input data.
 Separate CNT statistics are computed for each unique combination of FCST_VAR and FCST_LEV present in the input.
-Please refer to :numref:`appendixF` for more details about Python embedding in MET.
+Please refer to :numref:`Appendix F, Section %s <appendixF>` for more details about Python embedding in MET.

 .. _stat_analysis-configuration-file: